Custom wavefront LASIK surgery: Personalised vision correction

 Now that you have the basics about custom LASIK, the next step is to find out if you are a good candidate for LASIK surgery.
 For a definitive answer, schedule a pre-operative examination and consultation with an experienced refractive eye surgeon near you.

-After your optometrist has had a chance to examine your eyes and analyse the results of all measurements performed at this visit, he or she will be able to tell you with certainty whether you are a good candidate for laser vision correction and give you more details about the best procedure for your needs and an estimate of the costs involved.
+After your optometrist has had a chance to examine your eyes and analyze the results of all measurements performed at this visit, he or she will be able to tell you with certainty whether you are a good candidate for laser vision correction and give you more details about the best procedure for your needs and an estimate of the costs involved.